 To create a file of your listings:

-In the Search engines and comparison sites section, select the Activate your Fixed Price listings via RSS option.
+In the RSS Feeds for eBay buyers section, select the Activate your fixed price listings via RSS option.

-Within 12 hours, eBay creates the file and posts it to a web address (URL) based on your Store's URL.
+Within 12 hours, we'll create the file and post it to a web address based on your Store's URL.
 For example, if your Store's name is "Fine Jewelry," the file is posted to: http://esssl.ebay.com/GetListings/finejewelry

-Once your file is posted, let your partners know they can download the file.
-(Anyone can download your file from the URL a maximum of 50 times per day.)
+Once your file has posted, let your partners know they can download the file.
+(Anyone can download your file from the URL, up to a maximum of 50 downloads per day.)

-eBay keeps the file up-to-date.
-However, eBay isn't responsible for coordinating how the file will be used by a third party.
+We keep the file up-to-date, but we aren't responsible for coordinating how the file will be used by a third party.

-When you first have eBay create the file, it may take up to 12 hours for the new file to become available for download.
+After you request the file, it may take up to 12 hours for it to become available for download.

-Repeated attempts to download the file beyond the 50-download per day maximum may disqualify the user from using this feature.
+Repeated attempts to download the file beyond the 50-download per day maximum may disqualify you from using this feature.

-Listings in the Adult Only category won't be in the file.
+Listings in the Adult Only category won't be included in the file.

-Use of information that you allow eBay to make available to a third party will be in accordance with the third party's terms and conditions. eBay isn't responsible for how the information in your file is used by the third party.
+When you allow eBay to provide information to a third party, it's used in accordance with the third party's terms and conditions. eBay isn't responsible for how the information in your file is used by the third party.
 Some partners may charge fees to promote your listings.

-If your listings are unavailable on eBay or on a third-party website through the use of this feature, eBay will only credit eBay fees as outlined in the eBay Outage Policy. eBay can't reimburse any fees that you may owe to third parties.
+If your listings don't appear on eBay or on a third-party website when using this feature, eBay will only credit eBay fees as outlined in the eBay Outage Policy. eBay can't reimburse any fees that you may owe to third parties.